 Sydney’s appetite for Cantonese food and dumplings is insatiable.
 Merivale CEO Justin Hemmes has seen the cuisine's popularity first hand through the relentless turnover of tables at his two-level CBD Cantonese Mr Wong and Enmore’s Queen Chow.
 Queen Chow alone serves between 2500 to 3000 dumplings a week.

-Now Hemmes is hoping Manly has a similar fervour for the cuisine; he’s closing Papi Chulo on Sunday April 29 to make way for Queen Chow Manly.
+Now Hemmes is hoping Manly has a similar fervour for the cuisine; he closed Papi Chulo on Sunday April 29 to make way for Queen Chow Manly, which will take bookings from Monday July 9 and is slated to open later this month.

 “We have had a lot of fun at Papi these past four years but felt the time was right to evolve the space and its offering.
 Queen Chow has been a tremendous success in the inner west, so we’re going to take the very best bits from there and create something really special for Manly,” said Hemmes in an official statement.